kaveet/haskell-snippets/README.md

 # Haskell Snippets

 A series of helpful Haskell functions and implementations for beginners.
+Note that these implementations emphasize understanding rather than conciseness.

 ## Contents